The translation of this document is outdated.

 2) the person on behalf of whom this commercial communication

-3) the content of the offer and the conditions regarding the
+3) the content of the offer and the conditions for receiving

-4) discounts, bonuses and prizes are clearly recognisable, and
+4) discounts, bonuses, and prizes are clearly recognisable,

 5) advertising competitions, lotteries or games are clearly

-definable and the relevant terms of participation are easily of
+identifiable and the relevant terms of participation are easily

 6) the service recipient is given the possibility to refuse to